The Complexity Classes of Hamming Distance Recoverable Robust Problems

 \subsection{Gadget Reductions for Various Combinatorial Decision Problems}

-In this section, we survey various but not all problems that are universe gadget reducible from \sat.
+In this section, we examine various but not all problems that are universe gadget reducible from \sat.
 The reductions are all well-known results or modifications of well-known results.
-We adapt these results to the universe gadget reduction framework to indicate that \Cref{hdrr_class_reduction} is a general statement.
-We show the following theorem by showing that a universe gadget reduction from \sat{} exists for all the problems.
+We adapt these results to the universe gadget reduction framework to indicate that \Cref{hdrr_class_reduction,hdrr_gamma} are general statements.
+We prove the following theorem by showing that a universe gadget reduction from \sat{} exists for all the problems.
 For this, we use the transitivity of the reductions as illustrated in \Cref{fig:reductions}.